Holidays, Festivals & Events

 This race brings eight communities together from the Manda Wilderness area to battle on Lake Malawi.
 The day starts with a swimming competition for boys and girls, as the adults prepare their crafted canoes for the main event.

-Zomba City Festival is a celebration of the culture, heritage and natural beauty of the one-time capital of Malawi.
-Expect 3 days full of activities at the city’s most vibrant locations; there will be something to enjoy for everyone’s taste.
+Zomba City Festival starts on april 29th and is a celebration of the culture, heritage and natural beauty of the one-time capital of Malawi.
+Expect 4 days full of activities at the city’s most vibrant locations; there will be something to enjoy for everyone’s taste.

 This is a celebration of the nations workforce.